fuenwang/LayoutMP3D/README.md

 - **layout_label_all** contains 2502 json file with layout annotation in total. </br>
 - **train_new.txt** contains 1878 training samples and **val_new.txt** contains 463 testing samples.
 We remove some invalid cases.
 Hence, there are 2341 samples in total.

-We save our layout label with json file which contain layout information with corner points, plane equation and layout height.
-In addition, we set the distance between camera and floor to 1.6, then we can get layout height.
-Here I take a four corner layout label as an example to illustrate our label format.
+We save our annotation as a single json file which contains layout information with corner points, plane equation, and layout height.
+As we don't have absolute scale of rooms, we normalize the distance between camera and floor to 1.6.
+Here we take an annotation file which is a four-corner case as an example to illustrate the format.

 ```json
 {
     "cameraCeilingHeight": 0.7278137969970699, "the distance between camera and ceiling"